How we use your personal information for Consultation purposes

-We will keep the information you provide at our consultations for 5 years for statutory or significant service change consultations and for 2 years for smaller policy change consultations.
+The Council's Consultation Team will keep the information you provide at our consultations for 5 years for statutory or significant service change consultations and for 2 years for smaller policy change consultations.

 We aim to refresh the Citizens’ Panel every 3 years and at this time we would contact existing members and dispose of all information we have on those people who no longer wish to be on the panel.

 Other Council service areas may keep your information for different time periods, depending on the nature of the information.

 If you have any concerns or would like to know more about how the service using your personal information please contact us in one of the following ways:

 In writing : RCTCBC, The Pavilions, Cambrian Park, Clydach Vale, Tonypandy, CF40 2XX